MyPetORG/MyPet/README.md

 Copyright (c) 2011-2016, Keyle<br />
 MyPet is licensed under the [GNU Lesser General Public License Version 3][License].

-Most icons under [resources/images] are owned by the Oxygen Team (http://www.oxygen-icons.org).<br />
-These icons are under the terms of the [GNU Lesser General Public License Version][License].
+All icons (except logo.png) in the [resources/images] folder are from the [ionicons] icon pack and that is MIT licensed.

 ## Builds
 Download the latest builds from our [Jenkins-Server][Builds].